-It seems like a contradiction, but it becomes easy to stay focused during Advent.
-There are many distractions at this time of the year, we seem to get very busy, and at times have to go to a number of parties and social events.
-But the heart of this season is all about expectant hope.
-So, we begin our Advent journey by giving ourselves some time to reflect this week on how much God promises us.
+Despite all of the distractions at this time of year, we really can focus on Advent during these weeks.
+We seem to get very busy, and at times have to go to a number of social events or wrestle with budgets and shopping, but the heart of this season is all about expectant hope.
+So, we begin our Advent journey by giving ourselves some time - just a few minutes each day - to reflect on how much God promises us.

-Each morning, while we are first coming to consciousness, we can focus for just a few moments, to name a desire, to name an emptiness or feeling of anxiety or worry.
-It is into places just such as these that our Lord came to be with us.
+Each morning this week, while we are first coming to consciousness, we can name a desire, name an emptiness or feeling of anxiety or worry that we can feel.
+It is into the raw places in our lives such as these, that our Lord came to be with us.
 So, this week, we can begin to invite our Lord to be Incarnate in our lives, in the places we need him the most.

 As we let these deep realities of our daily, busy lives come into focus and interact with the readings, something wonderful happens.
 We become more and more aware of our need for God.
 Very naturally and quite spontaneously, a prayer comes forth from deep within us, which we can say in the smallest moments of our busiest days.
 “Come, Lord.”
 “Come and save me.”
 “Come and be with me in all of these messy, empty, dry and disordered places in my life.”
 “Come, Lord.
 I feel my longing for you grow.
 I feel my hope grow.
 And, as I place my hope in your promises, Advent begins to come alive in me.”

 of this preparation can happen in the simplest way, before the first